 Stephan Wolfert – Actor/Writer/Director; AEA/SAG member; U.S. Army ’86-’93 – Medic and Infantry Officer.
 Stephan left a career in the military for a life in the theatre after seeing a production of Shakespeare’s Richard III.
 Stephan received his Master of Fine Arts degree from Trinity Rep Conservatory in Providence, RI in 2000.
 On Broadway, Stephan helped to create the military segments for Twyla Tharp and Billy Joel’s Tony Award-winning Movin’ Out.
 As an actor, director, writer and teaching artist Stephan has worked throughout North America and even in Rome, Italy.
-He has worked for decades: examining Shakespeare from a military veteran’s perspective, working with fellow military veterans and scientists, Shakespeare’s text and classical actor training to heal trauma and to aid in the transition from military service back into life as a civilian.
+He has worked for decades: examining Shakespeare from a military veteran’s perspective, working with fellow military veterans and scientists, and using Shakespeare’s text and classical actor training to heal trauma and to aid in the transition from military service back into life as a civilian.
 For his work with Shakespeare & Veterans, Stephan has received a certificate of appreciation from the City Council of Los Angeles, presented by fellow veteran and councilman the late Bill Rosendahl.
 He has been published in the fields of both art and science for his work, Stephan is also a member of the NYU think tank PACH (Project for the Advancement of our Common Humanity).
 The founder of DE-CRUIT, Stephan, now based in New York City, continues his work with Shakespeare & Veterans nationally and internationally.

 Alisha Ali, Ph.D. – Dr. Ali is an Associate Professor in the Department of Applied Psychology at New York University with extensive expertise in developing and evaluating community-based interventions for the effects of violence, poverty, and trauma.
 Her role on the DE-CRUIT project is to oversee and direct all aspects of evaluation, as well as the manualization and integration of the cognitive processing and narrative therapy components into the program.